🐋 Current release assets, checksums, and installation notes →

 Give your agent memory of what already failed.

 Coding agents forget everything between sessions and re-debug what you already solved. mw-mcp is a Model Context Protocol server over your local memory — register it once and Claude Code, Codex, or Cursor can query past failures directly.
-No copy-paste, and the memory never leaves your machine.
+Retrieval stays local unless you explicitly export or transfer the data.

 Setup One command